What’s really happening when you add a file to IPFS?

 Hash (or CID) of the linked object, and a

 Size, which represents the size of the linked object.
-This last bit of info is really just so we can estimate object/file sizes without having to pre-fetch too much data, but its extremely nice to have.
+This last bit of info is really just so we can estimate object/file sizes without having to pre-fetch too much data, but it’s extremely useful to have.

 Data— blob of unstructured binary data of size < 256 kB.